 - 7. In the Third Interim Compliance Report which was adopted by GRECO at its 65th Plenary Meeting (10 October 2014), GRECO maintained its assessment that the level of compliance with the recommendations was "globally unsatisfactory" and the authorities were again requested to report back. - 8.
 In the Fourth Interim Compliance Report adopted by GRECO at its 69th Plenary Meeting (16 October 2015) it was again concluded that no concrete progress had been achieved and that the level of compliance remained "globally unsatisfactory".
 Furthermore, GRECO requested that the authorities of Denmark receive a high-level mission in order to discuss on the spot with the stakeholders concerned ways to expedite pending legislative and policy changes concerning political financing. - 9.
 On 25 May 2016, the High-level meeting was held at the Ministry of Justice in Copenhagen, at which the GRECO delegation (headed by the President of GRECO) met with the Minister of Justice, Mr Søren PIND, other representatives of the Ministry of Justice and the Ministry of Social Affairs and the Interior, and the Head of the Danish Delegation to GRECO.
 In a separate meeting, the GRECO delegation met with representatives of all political parties in the Danish Parliament (Folketinget).
 The Minister of Justice made a commitment to actions to be taken aimed at improving the level of compliance with GRECO's recommendations (concerning political financing).
 It was also stated that discussions between all political parties represented in the Folketinget were about to start. - In the Fifth Interim Compliance Report adopted by GRECO at its 74th Plenary meeting (2 December 2016), GRECO again concluded that no tangible results had been achieved in respect of the pending recommendations. - 11.
 In the Sixth Interim Compliance Report which was adopted by GRECO at its 79th Plenary Meeting (23 March 2018), some progress was noted in respect of Theme II two recommendations had been implemented satisfactorily and three had been partly implemented.
 Four Theme I recommendations had been implemented previously.
-As a consequence, GRECO concluded that further efforts were required but the overall level of compliance was no longer "globally unsatisfactory". - 12.
-On 1 March 2019, the authorities submitted further information on the implementation of the pending recommendations, which served as a basis for the present Second Compliance Report.
-The rapporteurs Ms Elda ZENELAJ (Albania) and Ms Marja VAN DER WERF (Netherlands) were assisted by GRECO's Secretariat in drawing up this report which evaluates further steps taken by the authorities to comply with the pending recommendations (i.e. recommendation i under Theme I and recommendations i-iii and vi-ix under Theme II) since the adoption of the Sixth Interim Compliance Report.
+As a consequence, GRECO concluded that further efforts were required but the overall level of compliance was no longer "globally unsatisfactory".
+The Danish authorities were requested to report on further actions taken to implemented pending recommendations, within the framework of the ordinary compliance procedure for the Second Compliance Report.. - 12.
+The second Compliance Report was adopted by GRECO at its 83rd Plenary Meeting (21 June 2019).GRECO concluded that although some limited progress was noted, this had no impact on the number of fully implemented recommendations.
+As before, in total only six recommendations had been implemented satisfactorily or dealt with in a satisfactory manner, four had been partly implemented and four remained not implemented. - 13.
+On 8 December 2020, the GRECO Secretariat received further information from the Danish authorities on the implementation of the pending recommendations, which served as a basis for the present Report.
+The rapporteurs, Mr Nino STRATI (Albania) and Ms Marja VAN DER WERF (Netherlands), were assisted by GRECO's Secretariat in drawing up the Addendum to the Second Compliance Report, which evaluates further steps taken by the authorities to comply with the pending recommendations (i.e. recommendation i under Theme I and recommendations i-iii and vi-ix under Theme II) since the adoption of the Second Compliance Report.